 - Collaboration channels - good digital platforms feature collaboration channels – creating direct connections and building engagement among people across the organization.
 With communities involved in change efforts often physically distant from one another, making it easy for colleagues to be involved, share and see all the information related to a task, and demonstrate progress of that task, shortens the time it takes to get things done, and significantly improves productivity

-2. Get the onboarding right – making it easy to continue once started.
+This makes it easy to continue once started.
 Onboarding should reflect where you’re starting from, both in terms of the specific capability being built and digital maturity of the organisation.
 Digital platforms will often include some form of technical (set-up) and application (content overview) support.
 However, building key capabilities such as change management, in a way that’s sustainable across an organisation, requires other pieces of infrastructure to be successful.
 Here are three things to consider …

 - Build into your core processes - the new capability needs to be built into core business processes to help it be part of everyday work and the new normal.
 In the case of change capability, support to integrate internally with project controls, process improvement cycles and business reviews should be added to the onboarding process